 Sin Heng Kee has quite a number of congees available– fish, pork, century egg, frog legs, etc. We had the Meatball & Century Egg Congee ($4) and Sliced Meat & Century Egg Congee ($4) with the addition of an egg ($0.50).
 The stall sells fried dough fritters at $0.80 a packet too.

 Break the yolk and mix it in thoroughly, so that every mouthful of porridge is flavoured with the yolk.

 We were really impressed with the consistency of the congee.
 Although the congee was a bit too bland for our liking, it was smooth, thick and gooey.
-The texture of the congee is testament to the number of hours that have been put into the preparation.
+The texture of the congee is a testament to the number of hours that have been put into the preparation.
 The meatballs were tender and well seasoned, with a good mix of lean meat and fats.

 Whenever I’m running a fever or down with flu, I always crave a bowl of hearty congee.
 This inexpensive bowl of comforting goodness will warm your soul.

 Sin Heng Kee

 Address: Blk 685 Hougang Street 61, Singapore 530685

 Mobile: 9118 1569

 Opening Hours: 7am to 9.30pm daily.